ADLINK-IST/opensplice/docs/html/IDLPreProcGuide/_sources/modeslanguages.txt

 specialized *TypeSupport*, *DataReader* and *DataWriter*, as well as Java implementations and support code.
 The ORB pre-processor generates the Java ``‘Foo’`` classes, which must be done manually.
-These classes are included with the application Java code as well as the OpenSplice DDS generated specialized Java implementation code.
+These classes are included with the application Java code as well as the Vortex OpenSplice generated specialized Java implementation code.
-The application Java code as well as the specialized Java implementation code (with the support functions) is compiled into class files and can be used together with the applicable OpenSplice libraries and the ORB libraries.
+The application Java code as well as the specialized Java implementation code (with the support functions) is compiled into class files and can be used together with the applicable Vortex OpenSplice libraries and the ORB libraries.

 The artifacts and processing stages related to the Java CORBA cohabitation context are similar to those of the standalone mode, with one exception: